Skip to main content

-Just a few years ago, I had the privilege of attending a senior executive retreat with one of the big 5 global agency holding companies, where that network’s Chief Creative Officer provocatively stated: “if your client still has a Chief Digital Officer in 2018, they are officially a dinosaur.”
-The point being – marketing is not both offline and online.
-Integrated digital fluency had become a mandatory for marketers, not an option or an expertise limited to one person or one department.
+Just a few years ago, I had the privilege of attending a senior executive retreat with one of the big 5 global agency holding companies, where that network’s Chief Creative Officer provocatively stated:

 Well, I believe it is time to put away another over-used part of the marketing buzzword bingo collection, “omnichannel.”
 We all get it.
 The need for a seamless integration of ALL marketing communications and tactics that support a given brand.
 And, like that chief creative officer I heard a few years ago, I believe that those agencies, clients, and brand teams that are over-using the omnichannel nomenclature are likely behind.
 Here’s why…